Create a variable formula

 Usually a single object property includes a default value that the user can modify.

-In the following example, we will create a formula that sets the weld size to half the thickness of the secondary part(1) part that exists in a building object and that is connected to the main part
+The following example shows how to create a formula that sets the weld size to half the thickness of the secondary part(1) part that exists in a building object and that is connected to the main part

 (1) Secondary part can be an assembly secondary part or a cast unit secondary part.